Enterprise Grade

 • Lack of clear separation between AI models and business logic.

-• Underestimating the complexity of data integration and synchronization.
+• Underestimating the complexity of data integration.

 • Ignoring scalability requirements during initial design.

-• Insufficient security measures at API endpoints and data access layers.
+• Insufficient security measures at API endpoints.

 Architectural Governance & Best Practices